 NSW Work Injury Claim

 Most files do not start out as obvious damages matters.
 They begin with weekly payments, treatment disputes, insurer medical examinations, or threshold arguments about impairment.
-That is why common law strategy needs to be coordinated with the ordinary workers compensation file instead of being treated as a separate late-stage add-on.
+That is why a possible common law claim needs to be coordinated with the ordinary workers compensation file instead of being treated as a separate late-stage add-on.

 When can an injured worker bring a Work Injury Damages claim in NSW?

-In NSW, a Work Injury Damages claim is usually considered when the worker can prove employer negligence, the injury has caused past economic loss or future economic loss, and the statutory threshold is met.
-For most claims, section 151H of the Workers Compensation Act 1987 (NSW) requires at least 15% whole person impairment (WPI) before damages can be recovered.
+In NSW, a Work Injury Damages claim is usually considered when the worker can prove employer negligence, the injury has caused past economic loss or future economic loss, and the applicable statutory threshold is met.
+For a physical injury, section 151H of the Workers Compensation Act 1987 (NSW) generally requires at least 15% whole person impairment (WPI).
+Primary psychological injuries first notified or claimed on or after 1 July 2026 may instead be subject to staged section 151H thresholds: at least 25% from 1 July 2026, more than 26% from 1 July 2027, and at least 28% from 1 July 2029.
+Transitional rules and the notification date therefore matter.
 The practical question is not only whether the injury is serious, but whether safety breach, causation, impairment, and wage-loss evidence can be assembled into a coherent common law case.

-Review the damages pathway early if there are clear unsafe-work-system issues, lasting restrictions, reduced earning capacity, disputed independent medical examination (IME) opinions, or insurer decisions that may distort the later evidence record.
+Review the damages pathway early if there are clear unsafe-work-system issues, lasting restrictions, reduced earning capacity, disputed independent medical examination (IME) opinions, or insurer decisions that may affect the later evidence record.

 Damages scope and finality